Blistered shishito peppers are pan fried until crispy and served with a sriracha cream sauce. A quick and easy appetizer for pepper lovers!

-This is a recipe I’ve been hanging on to since I went to Austin back in June for the BlogHer Food Conference.
+This is a recipe I’ve been hanging on to since I went to Austin a few years back.
 I think I hesitated sharing because it’s such a non-recipe.
 The shishito peppers themselves are incredibly easy to make.
 The sriracha cream sauce is also pretty much a non-recipe.
 But the two together are something mighty delicious, friends.
 I’ve actually made them a few times since I’ve been home so I decided that it was finally time to share these Blistered Shishito Peppers with Sriracha Cream Sauce.

 Word of warning.
 These are addicting.

 I first tried them at a buffet style party and I’m not gonna lie, I pretty much hovered around the table eating these.
 In fact, I probably ate more than my fare share.
 But I just couldn’t resist.

 Now whenever I am at a restaurant and blistered shishito peppers are an option, you can bet that I am ordering some.

 Don’t worry if you’re not into spicy food.
 Despite being peppers, they aren’t too spicy.
 Shishito peppers are actually below the jalapeno and just above the bell pepper on the scoville scale.

 And while the peppers are delicious on their own, I do like heat, as you may have noticed, so I serve these blistered shishito peppers with dipping sauce.
 But not just any dipping sauce, I decided to make a quick sriracha cream dipping sauce to go with them.
 You likely have all of the ingredients you need in your kitchen: mayonnaise, sriracha and rice vinegar.
 If you don’t have rice vinegar you can substitute distilled.

 These blistered shishito peppers made the perfect snack: Smoky, spicy, creamy, savory and all kinds of perfection.